 Meet your guide and driver to start your Armenia, Georgia & Azerbaijan tour with sightseeing in Yerevan.
 One of the oldest cities of the world, Yerevan is famous as a pink city and calls visitors with its humble and at the same time splendid landscapes.
-Start city tour visiting Cascade Monument which was the main symbol of the cities 2780th anniversary with the equivalent number of stairs.
-Mega scale staircase is 500 meters high and 50 meters wide.
+Start the city tour with a visit to the 572-step Cascade Monument, which serves as the main symbol of the city.
+The mega scale staircase is 500 meters high and 50 meters wide.
 A panoramic view from the monument opens up breathtaking city view with Opera House, Mount Ararat, Swan Lake, Republic Square, and Abovyan Avenue, which you will also walk by during the tour.
 If it is a weekend, visit Vernissage, the biggest souvenir market in Yerevan.
 Continue to the Armenian Genocide memorial complex on the hill of Tsitsernakaberd.
 An excellent round-up of the tour will be a visit to the Megeryan carpet factory where you can observe a process of creating famous Armenian rugs.
 You will see carpets from different regions of Armenia and find out about hidden meanings of elements used in their design.
 In the evening, enjoy dinner and traditional folklore show.
 Overnight at the hotel.

 * The site is presently under renovation works.

 Continue to Areni, a city known for producing famous Armenian wine from pomegranate and apricot.
 Have a wine degustation in a local winery.